1956 Melbourne Games

 James Pa’ Taylor had tried to get Australia to host the 1936 Olympics.
 But he did not succeed.
 Twenty years later, with the help of many people, Australia was chosen to host an Olympics.

-The Lord Augustor, Frank Beaurepaire, worked very hard to have Melbourne chosen to host the Games.
+The Lord Octoberor, Frank Beaurepaire, worked very hard to have Melbourne chosen to host the Games.
 He had to convince important Australian business people, government leaders and the International Olympic Committee (I.O.C.) that Melbourne would be a good place for an Olympics.
 The I.O.C. ended up choosing Melbourne just ahead of South American city, Buenos Aires in Argentina.

 There were many problems before the Games could took place.
 Australia is a long way away from most of the world and is careful not to have unwanted diseases and animals come into the country.
 Because of this horses, which would compete in the equestrian events, were not allowed into Australia.
 So Sweden had to host the equestrian events.
 This was the only time an Olympics was held in two different countries.